nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 ### Scenario 2: Debugging Your Feature

 There's a bug in your new favorite rocks feature.
-You want to place a breakpoint in the API code to see exactly what's happening.
-Here's your current process:
+Here's your current debugging options with the manual setup:

+**Option 1: Print Statements**
+1. Add `print()` statements to your Python code
+2. Stop, remove, rebuild, and restart the API container (5 commands)
+3. Check the logs: `docker logs api-container`
+4. Repeat for each debugging iteration

+**Option 2: Terminal-Based Debugging**
 1. Stop the API container: `docker stop api-container`
 2. Remove it: `docker rm api-container`
-3. Run the container in interactive mode with modified command:
+3. Run with Python debugger:
    ```bash
    docker run -it \
      --name api-container \